metablaster/WindowsFirewallRuleset/Modules/Ruleset.ComputerInfo/Help/en-US/Test-TargetComputer.md

 ## NOTES

-TODO: Avoid error message, check all references which handle errors (code bloat)
+TODO: partially avoiding error messages, check all references which handle errors (code bloat)
 TODO: We should check for common issues for GPO management, not just ping status (ex.
 Test-NetConnection)
+TODO: Credential request for remote policy store should be initialized here

 ## RELATED LINKS